MediaInteractionLab/knitout-frontend-cpp/README.md

 # knitout-frontend-cpp

 A C++ wrapper for all operations supported by knitout with basic error and type checking.
-It is for the most parts a port of the (CMU Textiles Lab's )[https://textiles-lab.github.io/] (knitout-frontend-js)[https://github.com/textiles-lab/knitout-frontend-js].
+It is for the most parts a port of the [CMU Textiles Lab's](https://textiles-lab.github.io/) Github repo [knitout-frontend-js](https://github.com/textiles-lab/knitout-frontend-js).
 API was kept as similar as possible, however slightly adapted wherever C++ language feaures left no other choice.
 Error checking is not more pedantit than the JS model, so handle with care.

 Provided samples are based on the JS samples.